Deborah Schwartzkopf: Seattle based Studio Potter & Instructor

-I finds momentum in building a life full of exploration, community and clay.
+I find momentum in building a life full of exploration, community and clay.
 At Rat City Studios I teach classes & workshops, host social events, & offer emerging artists studio space in exchange for help in the studio.
-Together we keep the wheels turning at Rat City Studios!
 Check the events tab for opportunities to stop by the studio.

 I was born and raised in Seattle, Washington.
 From 1999-2002 I earned a Bachelor of Arts at the University of Alaska and worked for studio potters in the Anchorage area.
 This gave me an amazing foundation to spring from.
 Focusing on glazing was my goal during a year of independent study at San Diego State University, I then completed a Masters of Fine Arts at Penn State in May of 2005.
 Since then I have taught at Ohio University, Massachusetts College of Art and Design, University of Washington, and University of Georgia’s study abroad program in Cortona, Italy.
 Deb has worked nationally and internationally at places such as the Archie Bray Foundation (MT), Mudflat Studios (MA), The Clay Studio (PA), Pottery Northwest (WA), Watershed (ME), and internationally at Sanbao in Jingdezhen, China, and the Residency for Ceramics-Berlin in, Germany.
 I also had the pleasure of teaching with the University of Georgia’s study abroad program in Cortona, Italy for a semester.
 I have taught over 80 workshops and exhibited all around the country, as well as internationally.
 After ten years of traveling for education, residencies, and teaching appointment I moved back to Seattle in 2009.
 I bought a house and studio space in 2013, and since then have been doing projects galore to create a beautiful, functional space to make pots in.
 Myself, studio assistants, studio members who rent space, and people participating in classes all work in clay here.
 Together, we keep the wheels turning!

 Momentum, Curiosity, Community